rotimiazeez/hello-microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello World
+# Hello Microverse

-> A basic "Hello world" page that illustrate the use of tools and best practices for future Microverse projects.
+> A basic "Hello Microverse" page that illustrate the use of tools and best practices for future Microverse projects.

 Additional description about the project and its features.